eezywu/Pruned-MobileNet_v2/README.md

 |    MobileNet v2     |  6.58 |   24.14   |
 |    Pruned MobileNet v2 (with BN)     |  12.61  |  55.34    |
 |    Pruned MobileNet v2 (merging BN)     |  17.24  |  73.28<br>(200+ when the input is resized into `96x96` ) |

+## Contact

+If you have any problems, please feel free to contact me via eezywu@163.com.